artvin01/TF2-Zombie-Riot/README.txt

 There is also an escapemode Verison of this gamemode and more to come.
 If you need help, ask me questions, and i will awnser them and put a FAQ here too so i dont have to repeat myself.

+IF you wish to see the plugin in action/or just are interrested in playing this gamemode rather then coding/messing with it, the main server for the plugin is this one hosted by disc.ff:

+74.91.119.154:27017

 Required:

 https://github.com/peace-maker/DHooks2